Chemical Fume Hoods

 - Discontinue work and close all containers with hazardous chemicals if the alarm sounds.
 If possible, mute the alarm, put an out-of-order sign on the hood, and contact your department business office to arrange for repair.

 - When the hood is not in use, keep the sash at a six-inch opening.
 This will significantly reduce energy consumption and the sash will act as a shield in the event of an unexpected release.
-A small opening is required to serve as air exhaust for the laboratory.

 - Ductless fume hoods are not recommended due to limitations on chemical use within the hoods and required maintenance.
 OSH and F&S do not provide support for ductless fume hoods.
 Verification of proper operation and maintenance/repair is solely the ersponsibility of the owning department.